kidik425/10-SQLAlchemy_Challenge/README.md

 * Homework: Contains the final scripts to be graded
 * Resources: Contains csvs and sqlite files
 * Starter Stuff: Contain the starter notebooks
-* Instructions.md are the homework assignment instructions
+* Instructions.md: The homework assignment instructions